MIT-SPARK/Hydra/hydra_utils/doc/config_parsing.md

 } // namespace fake_ns
 ```

 There are two problems here.
-First, you might not want to actually specify integers as configuration keys or values (e.g. the keys are enums and have nice human-readable strings).
-This can be addressed by parsing a different type (e.g. `std::map<std::string, SomeConfig>`) and then converting. `visit` is overloaded to take a `Converter`, which has a signature of:
+First, you might not specify integers as configuration keys or values (e.g. if the keys are enums and have nice human-readable strings), and you might want to parse a different type (e.g. `std::map<std::string, SomeConfig>`). `visit` is overloaded to take a `Converter`, which has a signature of:

 ```cpp
 struct SomeConverter {